-The Australian Government is aware of the significant impact that diabetes has on individuals and their families, and is committed to working towards the broad prevention of the disease, and its associated complications, in the Australian community.
-A National Diabetes Strategy (2016-20) has been developed which will guide national action and priorities to prevent diabetes and support Australians living with diabetes.
+The Australian Government is aware of the significant impact that diabetes has on people and their families and is committed to working towards the broad prevention of the disease in the Australian community.

-The NDSS was established in 1987 to provide the subsidised products and services needed for the effective self-management of diabetes.
-It delivers subsidised syringes and needles, blood glucose test strips, urine ketone test strips and insulin pump consumables to people with diabetes.
-The NDSS also provides educational and information services to assist in the best use of products and self-management of diabetes.
+The NDSS provides subsidised syringes and needles, blood glucose test strips, urine ketone test strips and insulin pump consumables to people with diabetes.
+It also provides educational and information services to assist in the best use of products and self-management of diabetes.

-In 2015-16 expenditure on medicines for diabetes was over $538 million and expenditure on products for diabetes supplied through the NDSS was over $198 million.
-This Government also funded $35 million to the JDRF Clinical Research Network to help find a cure for juvenile diabetes.
+In 2017-18, expenditure on medicines for diabetes was over $597 million and expenditure on products for diabetes supplied through the NDSS was over $205 million.

-The Government also funds an Insulin Pump Programme to increase the affordability of insulin pumps and associated consumables for families who have children aged 18 years and under with type 1 diabetes but do not have access to other means of reimbursement, such as private health insurance.
+The Government also funds the Insulin Pump Program (IPP) to provide fully subsidised insulin pumps and subsidised insulin pump consumables for financially disadvantaged families who have children aged 18 years and under with type 1 diabetes, but do not have access to other means of reimbursement, such as private health insurance.